OSS-PREY/OSSPREY-FrontEnd-Server/README.md

 # vue

 This template should help get you started developing with Vue 3 in Vite.
+Ensure that the node version installed is 14.x or above.

 ## Recommended IDE Setup